SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 Variables

 - Format to define variables under data is as follow.
-Variable can be accessed in any of response as {{Vars.<variable name>}}.

 - Variables can be value fetched any helper function described in above section.